Includes

 Both .md and .html files can be included.

-Markdown files are processed and rendered as part of the page.
-HTML files in the _includes folder support full templating syntax and are useful for injecting custom markup.
+Markdown files are processed as Markdown and rendered as part of the page.
+HTML files support full templating syntax and are useful for injecting custom markup, such as <script> tags or analytics snippets.

 {{ include "snippets/support" }}

-Retype automatically includes the following files on every page if they exist in your _includes folder:
+Retype automatically processes the following files on every page if they exist in the _includes folder at your project root:

 {{ include "components/octicons" list: octicons_new }}